nomicness/nomicness/laws.md

 on all of the things

 **308.** Players shall alternate in clockwise order, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted, unless a player does not make a proposal within 48 hours of the end of the previous players turn, in which case that players turn is skipped.
 For this rule a player's turn being skipped counts as the end of their turn.

+**313.** Every player is an eligible voter.
+Every eligible voter may vote while voting is open.
+Voting shall remain open from the time it is declared so until one of following conditions is met:

+    Every eligible voter has voted.
+    2/3 of eligible voters have voted and voting has been opened for 48 hours or more

+This law takes precedence over 301.